SkynetAppDev/skynetappdev.github.io/Document for creating custom buttons in modules.md

         )
   ```

-* To add a custom button, we need to add another array element with its key as custom Code as follows
+* To add a custom button, we need to add another array element with its key as customCode as follows

 **_Code:_**
 ```